-In 2011 Thai Smarter Foundation will push the idea of 'replanting human values' that will give an opportunity to desperate people in society to be trained professionally and able to general products and incomes to support themselves and their families.
+In 2011 Thai Smarter Foundation began to promote the idea of 'replanting human values' that will give an opportunity to desperate people in society to be trained professionally and able to general products and incomes to support themselves and their families.
 It is a sustainable project of which the role can increase continuously.